Kiteretsu77/FAST_Anime_VSR/README.md

-# FAST Anime VSRR (Video Super Resolution and Restoration)
+# FAST Anime VSRR (Video Super-Resolution and Restoration)
-This is a repositary to acelerate Super Resolution (SR) in Anime video.
+This is a repository to accelerate the Super-Resolution (**SR**) process of Anime videos.
-It's based on Real-CuGAN (https://github.com/bilibili/ailab/blob/main/Real-CUGAN/README_EN.md).
+It's initially based on Real-CuGAN (https://github.com/bilibili/ailab/blob/main/Real-CUGAN/README_EN.md).
-I implement it in **TensorRT** version and utilized a frame division algorithm (self-designed) to accelerate it(with a video redunduncy jump mechanism and a momentum mechanism).
-Plus, I use FFMPEG to decode a smaller FPS for faster processing.
-Plus, multiprocessing and multithreading.
+I implement it in **TensorRT** version and utilized a frame division algorithm (self-designed) to accelerate it (with a video redundancy jump mechanism [similar to video compression Inter-Prediction] and a momentum mechanism).
+Plus, I use FFMPEG to decode a smaller FPS for faster processing but the quality drop is extremely negligible.
+Plus, I use multiprocessing and multithreading to completely consume all computation resources.
+Feel free to look at this slide [https://docs.google.com/presentation/d/1Gxux9MdWxwpnT4nDZln8Ip_MeqalrkBesX34FVupm2A/edit#slide=id.p] for the implementation and algorithm I have used.

-In my **3060Ti** Desktop version, it can process <span style="color:red">**faster than the Real-Time Anime videos**</span>, which means that **when you finish watching the first Anime video, your second Anime SR video is already processed and you just need to click it to continue watching the next one**.
+In my **3060Ti** Desktop version, it can process <span style="color:red">**faster than the Real-Time Anime videos**</span>, which means that **when you finish watching the first Anime video, your second Anime SR video is already processed, and you just need to click it to continue watching the next one**.

-Feel free to look at this document (https://docs.google.com/presentation/d/1Gxux9MdWxwpnT4nDZln8Ip_MeqalrkBesX34FVupm2A/edit#slide=id.p) for the implementation and algorithm I have used.

-My ultimate target is to directly utilize decode information in Video Codec as in this paper (https://arxiv.org/abs/1603.08968), so I use the word "FAST" at the beginning.
+My ultimate goal is to directly utilize decode information in Video Codec as in this paper (https://arxiv.org/abs/1603.08968), so I use the word "**FAST**" at the beginning.
+This repository will be continuously maintained and developed.

 **If you like this repository, you can give me a star (if you are willing).
 Feel free to report any problem to me.**